Tuesday, 31 May 2005

 Tourist in Rome

 Being in Rome is like being in the middle of a set of Benhur or Ten Commandments.
-Where ever you look, you can see ruins of old buildings, magnificent horsemen, giant statues, the domes of imposing churches rising against the skyline.
+Where ever you look, you can see ruins of old buildings, statues of magnificent horsemen, giant monumental statues, the domes of imposing churches rising against the skyline.
 There is so much of every thing that after a while it stops registering in your mind.
 With the kind of archeological and artistic treasures that are there in Rome, it is like one big open air museum.

 Only in Rome you can have so many wonderful artistic treasures that are completely ignored by tourists.
 In any other city of Europe, such treasures would be inside the museums.
 In Rome, you hear all the time, "this is two thousand years old, or 2500 years old..
 In the end, it gets so common that you stop thinking about it and valuing it.